 (Recipes after the jump)

 At least an hour before filling tamales, fill the sink with cold water.
 Pour in the dry cornhusks.
-Let them soak for awhile.
-Pick a person who doesn’t mind grunt work and won’t holler if they see a bug.
-When husks are pliable, set this person to work separating the husks and removing the cornsilk and occasional small dried beetle.
+Let them soak for a while.
+Pick a person who doesn’t mind grunt work and won’t holler if they see a smashed beetle.
+When husks are pliable, set this person to work separating the husks and removing the cornsilk and occasional small, dried beetle (I don’t see these as often as I used to).
 Take them out as needed, and wipe or let dry so masa won’t get runny on them.
 Some husks are too small for a tamale.
 You can just overlap them, or make strips with them to tie the other tamales with.

 BEEF TAMALES (Thanks to my mom and the ladies at Our Lady of Guadalupe church)